cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

   (optional) The year to display.
 If not specified, the current year is used. month
   (optional) The month to display.
-If not specified, the current month is used.
+If not specified, the current month is used. firstDayOfWeek
+  (optional) The first day of the week (0 for Sunday, 1 for Monday; default: 0).

 Variables inside the ViewHelper